-I am working as a Senior Researcher at briq in Bonn and I am also IZA Deputy Program Director for Behavioral and Personal Economics.
-I am also affiliated with the Department of Economics, Maastricht University.
+I am an Assistant Professor at the Department of Economics of the University of Zurich and the Jacobs Center for Productive Youth Development.
+I am IZA research fellow and IZA Deputy Program Coordinator for Behavioral and Personal Economics and affiliated with the Department of Economics, Maastricht University.
 I have studied Economics at the University of Bonn and received my PhD in economics from Maastricht University in 2014.

 My primary research interests are in the field of applied microeconomics.
 I am interested in labor economics, economics of education and behavioral economics.
-My current research focuses on how peers and teachers affect student performance and specialization choices in higher education and the labor market.
+My current research focuses on how the university environment affects student performance and specialization choices in higher education and the labor market.
 I am also interested in the development of cognitive skills in children.

 You can find some recent press coverage of my research here:

 - The Economist – Academic sexism: Research suggests students are biased against female lecturers